top of page

 Always give seals space

 Remember to keep your distance (at least 100 m).
 The time seals spend on land is vitally important for them to recover between foraging trips.
 They are easily scared and if approached will make a quick escape into the water – risking injury.
 Take photos when seals are already in the water or with a zoom.
 If a seal is looking directly at you, it has been disturbed and you should move away.
+Check out this guide to responsible seal watching from Seal Research Trust.

 contact.